 Although it’s never recommended, some local businesses have taken their chances at managing and manipulating Office 365 configurations.
 With so much knowledge needed before making any moves, most of the time we only hear the horror stories from how things went from bad to worse.
-When it comes down to Office 365 management for your business, you need someone with a proven track record of knowing how to monitor, manage and grow your Office 365 tenant effective, this includes not OVER sizing/charging.
+When it comes down to Office 365 management for your business, you need someone with a proven track record of knowing how to monitor, manage and grow your Office 365 tenant effectively.
+This includes not OVER sizing/charging.

 If you’re serious about managing more seats and growing your business, the time spent can quickly add up.
 Luckily for you, with a time-tested procedure, your business can take the pain out of managing mutilate Office 365 tenants or sites.
-I would not advise anyone, without expert knowledge of these products to tinker with the settings, so our team has pulled together a list of the 12 tricks to you succeeding in managing Office 365.
+I would not advise anyone without expert knowledge of these products to tinker with the settings, so our team has pulled together a list of the 12 tricks to you succeeding in managing Office 365.